Gdarthsid/QuITO-Version-1/README.md

 * main.m : the main/primary file that the user need to run by specifying number of steps (consequently h>0) and D>0.

 The IPOPT (Interior Point Optimization) solver is recommended for nonlinear optimization problems and is already available within CasADI.
 For details visit: https://coin-or.github.io/Ipopt

+## Graphical User Interface

+### Installation
+The QuITO toolbox is packaged in form a MATLAB app with a Graphical Interface to ease the process of making use of the toolbox.
+To install the GUI, navigate to the [Graphical Interface](./Graphical%20Interface/) directory, and in that directory, find the installation file, [QuITO.mlappinstall](./Graphical%20Interface/QuITO.mlappinstall).
+Click on [QuITO.mlappinstall](./Graphical%20Interface/QuITO.mlappinstall), on which MATLAB prompts the user asking to install the application.
+Once the app is installed, the user can find it in the `APPS` section on MATLAB's toolbar on the top.

+### Instructions to Use
+Before starting the app, make sure Casadi is installed and is properly imported onto MATLAB's path.
+The same can be verified using commands `path` and `ver` on the Command Window.
+Once that is verified, navigate to the base directory of QuITO, and open the MATLAB app named **QuITO** from the `APPS` section on MATLAB's toolbar at the top of the window.
+Here, the user can select his preferred Example Problem or even the User-Defined Template Problem from the dropdown, input values for _Number of Steps (N)_ and _Shape Parameter (D)_, and simply click on the _Run_ button.
+The user has to make sure the current working directory on MATLAB is always the base directory of QuITO toolbox.